Easiest DIY Weed Killer Recipe

 The weeds are gone and so is the embarrassment.

-I mean, my family is more important than how our house and driveway look, but I still prefer it not look totally neglected, you know?
+I mean, my family is more important than how our house and driveway look, but I still prefer it not to look totally neglected, you know?

-Plus the weeds can end up damaging the driveway so this easy diy weed killer will help protect your investment too!
+Plus the weeds can end up damaging the driveway so this easy DIY weed killer will help protect your investment too!

 I'd love to know how this Homemade Weed Killer works for you!